Climbing French Bean plants

 We will deliver by mid-May

-Cheer Cucumber (F1) - SOLD OUT
+Cheer Cucumber (F1)

 This is an American variety of slicing cucumber very popular in eastern Europe.
 Known for its exceptionally quick harvest and shiny, dark green, firm-skinned fruits (15-20cm).
 Unlike Saladin (above) it's bee-pollinated.
 Cheer cucumbers are compact and bushy, requiring less space than other vining cucumber varieties.